x-cmd/x-cmd/.github/ISSUE_TEMPLATE/pkg-recommendation.md

 ---
-name: INSTALL recommendation
+name: PKG recommendation
 about: Supercharge X-CMDER !
 Usually It will take us 3-10 days to review, repkg/build, and test.
 You can search X-CMD's registry for existing packages in https://x-cmd.com/pkg.
 Thank you.
 title: "[PKG] <name of recipe, like python, tmux>"
-labels: ''
+labels: pkg
 assignees: edwinjhlee
 ---